 No one-size-fits-all approach has worked well in education, not even the separate tracks of academic versus career and technical education.
 Students need to be prepared for both college and careers.
 Multiple pathways now offer a promising approach to improving high schools while also connecting with the job needs of the state’s struggling economy.

-To give students access to education that is rigorous, relevent and inspires them to learn, pathways make learning real for students.
+To give students access to education that is rigorous, relevant and inspires them to learn, pathways make learning real for students.
 Whether preparing to become medical techs or M.D.’s, carpenters or architects, all students want to know, “Why do I need to learn this?”